yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will complete features of the Contoso Events POC so that placing an order also syncs with the back-end data store.
 You will also update the configuration settings to reference the Azure resources you previously created correctly.

-1. Return to Visual Studio, and from Solution Explorer, open Local.1Node.xml, located in the ApplicationParameters folder under the ContosoEventsApp project in the Service Fabric folder
+1. Return to Visual Studio, and from Solution Explorer, open Local.1Node.xml, located in the ApplicationParameters folder under the ContosoEventsApp project in the Service Fabric folder.

     ![In Solution Explorer, the following path is expanded in the tree view: Service Fabric\\ContosoEventsApp\\ApplicationParameters.
 In ApplicationParameters, Local.1Node.xml is circled.](media/image87.png "Solution Explorer")